At Bench

 Material

-Built to keep.
+Built to remain in use.

 Designed to meet: